-&lt;sup>7Interestingly, the Prussian system of conscription, developed during the Napoleonic wars, became the model for other European nations.
-France which abandoned conscription after Napoleon's defeat in 1815, re-instituted it later with some restrictions.
-But, it reverted back to universal conscription after the defeat by the large conscripted German army, in the Franco-German War (1870-71).
+8Interestingly, the Prussian system of conscription, developed during the Napoleonic wars, became the model for other European nations.
+France, which abandoned conscription after Napoleon's defeat in 1815, reinstituted it later with some restrictions.
+But, it then reverted back to universal conscription after the defeat of the French by the large conscripted German army in the Franco-German War (1870-71).
 Russia, and later the Soviet Union, have had some form of conscription for most of the last two centuries.
-United States and Britain are two Western powers that tried to avoid conscription for most of the 19th and 20th centuries, except at the time of the US Civil War, and the two World Wars (Britannica Academic, s.v.
+The United States and Britain are two Western powers that tried to avoid conscription for most of the 19th and 20th centuries, the exceptions being the US Civil War, and the two World Wars (Britannica Academic, s.v.
 "Conscription," accessed August 13, 2016, http://academic.eb.com.ezproxy.babson.edu/levels/collegiate/article/25932#.)
-One of the early examples of conscription in developing countries is its introduction by Muhammad Ali (the Ottoman Albanian ruler of Egypt) in early 19th century in Egypt.
+One of the early examples of conscription in developing countries is its introduction by Muhammad Ali (the Ottoman Albanian ruler of Egypt) in early 19th century Egypt.